lewisleedev/koala/README.md

   ### Main page
   ![](docs/2.png)

-  ### Main page
+  ### Seats page
   ![](docs/1.png)

 </details>

 ## Known Issues

-> ⚠️ Please note that Koala is currently in beta and may undergo significant changes.
+> ⚠️ Please note that Koala is currently in early beta and may undergo significant changes.
 If you encounter any issues not listed below, please open an issue on our GitHub repository.

 > ℹ️ Most issues can be resolved by simply restarting the app.